 As the fall temperatures roll in, we want to provide some health and wellness updates, tips and resources to help you and your family thrive.
 With cold and flu season upon us, it is important to maintain healthy practices and prioritize the well-being of yourself and our community.
 View these resources and take care this fall.

 Help keep you and your family healthy and safe this fall with the below actions.

 - Make sure to enroll or re-enroll in your health, dental, vision and insurance benefits during open enrollment, which takes place Nov.
 1 to Nov.
-17. Find more information, such as 2022 benefit guides and updates, resources for enrolling through Workday and more, on the open enrollment website.
+16. Find more information, such as 2023 benefit guides and updates, resources for enrolling through Workday and more, on the open enrollment website.

 - Get enough sleep.
 Sleep helps your body recovery and not enough of it has been linked to chronic health conditions such as heart disease, diabetes and depression.
 Aim for at least seven hours of sleep per night.
-Parents, check out this recent study from Tim Bono, PhD, and the benefits sleep provides in adolescent and young adults.
+Parents, check out this study from Tim Bono, PhD, and the benefits sleep provides in adolescent and young adults.

 - Eat healthy.
 Focus on eating fruits, vegetables, whole grains, and reducing your consumption of red meat and processed foods.
 Make sure you’re also drinking enough water throughout your day.

-For additional ways to stay healthy, visit the Well-Being hub, read the 8Ways to Wellness to view the evidence-based behaviors developed for WashU employees by WashU employees or request a consultation with a MyWay to Health wellness expert.
+For additional ways to stay healthy, visit the Well-Being hub, read the 8ight Ways to Wellness to view the evidence-based behaviors developed for WashU employees by WashU employees or request a consultation with a MyWay to Health wellness expert.